 In 2023, the beauty brand launched a hair conditioner consisting of turkey tail mushroom extract.
 Interestingly, the product also consists of upcycled orange peel wax.

 A decent amount of research and innovation can also be seen in this direction.
-Recent research suggests that scientists are exploring and delving into various mushroom extracts for cosmetic applications.
+Recent research suggests that scientists are exploring various mushroom extracts for cosmetic applications.
 For instance –

-- A recent patent, KR102550653B1, published in July 2023 by Hansel Biotech (a Korean company specializing in cosmetic R&D), is focused on a soothing skin composition made up of a mushroom complex.
+- A recent patent, KR102550653B1, published in July 2023 by Hansel Biotech (a Korean company specializing in cosmetic R&D), focuses on a soothing skin composition comprising a mushroom complex.

-- Another Korean brand, Charmzone, got a patent, KR102488079B1, in January 2023 for their skincare formulation containing shiitake mushroom and matsutake mushroom as active ingredients having skin wrinkle & elasticity improvement, antioxidant, and skin moisturizing effects.
+- Another Korean brand, Charmzone, received a patent, KR102488079B1, in January 2023 for its skincare formulation containing shiitake and matsutake mushrooms as active ingredients, with skin wrinkle & elasticity improvement, antioxidant, and skin moisturizing effects.

-Matsutake mushroom is a mycorrhizal fungus that grows in Asia, Europe, and North America.
-In Japan, there is a high demand for this mushroom, which is a highly prized delicacy.
+Matsutake mushrooms are a type of mycorrhizal fungus found in Asia, Europe, and North America.
+In Japan, there is a high demand for this mushroom, a highly prized delicacy.
 Shiitake is revered in Asia for its culinary and reputed medicinal qualities.
 It’s the second most cultivated mushroom in the world.

 According to recent market research, the upcycled cosmetic ingredients market is projected to reach $433.5 million by 2031.

-Upcycled cosmetics are a novel trend featuring cosmetic components derived from plant-based waste deemed too valuable to discard.
+Upcycled cosmetics are a novel trend featuring cosmetic ingredients derived from plant-based waste that is deemed too valuable to discard.
 While food ingredients have long been part of skincare and hair care formulations, using food waste in cosmetics is a newer, eco-friendly development.

-The upcycling phenomenon gains momentum as consumers become increasingly conscious of cosmetic products’ origin and environmental impact.
+The upcycling phenomenon is gaining momentum as consumers become increasingly conscious of the origins and environmental impact of cosmetic products.

-Cosmetic companies, including industry giants like L’Oreal and Unilever, are investing in research and development to integrate various types of repurposed food waste as fundamental ingredients.
+Cosmetic companies, including industry giants like L’Oreal and Unilever, are investing in research and development to integrate various repurposed food waste as fundamental ingredients.

 Primary Categories of Repurposed Food Waste –